Simple Aim Assist

 For first-person shooters (FPS), it is recommended to leave this variable at 1.

-The range of the sphere trace.
+The range of the aim assist, if the target distance is outside range the aim assist will not be triggered.
 This variable should be the same as the weapon range.

-It represents the strength of the magnetism effect on the camera to snap to the target.
+Controls the strength of the magnetism effect to pull the camera torawrd the target.

 Lock State Duration